freealise/freealise/synth/README.md

 FFT-based vocoder
-FFT sliders for tune, vowels and spectrum
+FFT sliders for tune, note length, rhythm, vowels and spectrum (the result is when an idea emerges)
 ASCII spectrogram sequencer
 http://www.falstad.com/dfilter/